TNB Smart Grid Initiatives

 Management of Distributed Energy Resources (DER)

-In line with TNB’s energy management aspirations and the potential flexibilities of a grid of the future model, the distribution of energy resources, especially from solar, biomass, biogas sources needed to be easily connected to the customer at any point.
+In line with TNB’s energy management aspirations and the potential flexibilities of a grid of the future, the distribution of energy resources, such as solar photovoltaic, biomass, biogas and small hydro need to be seamlessly connected to the distribution network so that the grid could easily distribute all of the energy that will be added to the system.

 Distributed Generation (DG) Hosting Capacity